iQuHACK/2024_Quandela_Remote/README.md

 #### 4. Goal of the challenge

 The goal of this challenge is to better understand the link between the linear optical circuit as a unitary on the modes and the resulting unitary operator on the Fock space and how we can design the search of more complex linear optical gates.
-To assess the quality of your work, we propose two $3$-mode linear optical gates to implement.

-- the CCZ gate.
+To assess the quality of your work, we propose a $3$-mode linear optical gate to implement: the CCZ gate.
 At the qubit level, a CCZ gate applies the operation

 $$ CCZ \ket{x_1, x_2, x_3} = (-1)^{x_1x_2x_3} \ket{x_1, x_2, x_3} $$